Mission, Strategy & Actionplan

 The implementation of equal opportunities means: Nobody shall be disadvantaged because of their origin, gender, age, language, social position, way of life, their religious, ideological or political convictions or because of a physical, mental or psychological impairment.

-PSI's Committee for Equal Opportunities contributes to a corporate culture based on equality of opportunity.
+PSI's Committee for Equal Opportunities contributes towards a corporate culture based on equality of opportunity.
 For this purpose, it is in exchange with PSI employees, human resources management and the directorate.
-Together with other units at PSI, it is dedicated to preventing discrimination, mobbing and sexual harassment and offers contact points for employees who feel harassed (persons of trust).
-It is also dedicated to optimizing the reconciliation of work and family life.
-The committee also supports PSI in measures that help to increase the proportion of women in leadership positions, research and technology.
+Together with other units at PSI, it is dedicated to prevent discrimination, mobbing and sexual harassment and offers contact points for employees who feel harassed (persons of trust).
+It is also dedicated to optimize the reconciliation of work and family life.
+The committee also supports PSI in measures that help increase the proportion of women in leadership positions, research and technology.

 The ETH Domain aims to improve gender balance among its employees by increasing the percentage of women in teaching and research as well as in leadership positions.
-Ensuring equal opportunity for all genders is a fundamental requirement for achieving this goal.
+Ensuring equal opportunity for all genders is a fundamental requirement to achieve this goal.

 PSI Equal Opportunities Actionplan 2017-2020